KhaledEbrahim1/KhaledEbrahim1/README.md

 - 👋 Hi, I’m @KhaledEbrahim1
 - 👀 I’m interested in ...python
-- 🌱 I’m currently learning ...python and desktop app
+- 🌱 I’m currently learning ...python and desktop app and django
+- I’m backend developer with (django)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...